 Cryptocurrencies are volatile and fluctuate in price dramatically within days.
 This makes it easier for scammers to trick people into investing.
 So too does the fact that digital currencies are determined by software that few of us truly understand.

-We explain the crypto scams to look out for.
+To help you stay safe, we explain the crypto scams to look out for.

 1. Offers to invest in a new cryptocurrency that doesn’t actually exist

 When a cryptocurrency is offered before it’s launched to the market, it’s called an ICO (similar to a new stock’s IPO).
 But sometimes these new coins are fabricated and an investor puts their cash into a cryptocurrency that does not exist.